wofsauge/IsaacDocs/docs/Level.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean CanOpenChallengeRoom ( int RoomIndex ) {: .copyable aria-label='Functions' }

+Returns whether or not a Challenge Room door will be open.
+You must pass this method a valid grid index on the floor.
+It does not matter if the grid index is actually attached to the Challenge Room or not.
+This method will always return false if an invalid or a negative grid index is passed.

 ___
 ### Can·Spawn·Devil·Room () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }